MTV (Portugal): History

 MTV Portugal was launched at midnight on 4 July 2003 with a special pre-recorded concert by Blind Zero, replacing MTV Europe.
 The channel promised a "Portugalization" of its content, when, at launch, the channel had Portuguese staff, but no local programs were announced.

 At the beginning, the channel broadcast mainly music, but gradually gave way to reality shows.
-Most of its programming consists of shows broadcast by MTV and MTV2 from the United States, but also shows from MTV UK (Geordie Shore, Just Tattoo of Us,...), MTV Spain (Gandía Shore,...) or MTV Brazil and MTV LATAM.
+Most of its programming consists of shows broadcast on MTV channels in the US (MTV and MTV2), but also shows from MTV UK (Geordie Shore, Just Tattoo of Us,...), MTV Spain (Gandía Shore,...) or MTV Brazil and MTV Latin America.